Sally Roberts (wrestler)

-Sally Roberts is a veteran of the war in Afghanistan, national champion wrestler, and founder of non-profit Wrestle Like a Girl.
+Sally Roberts is an American wrestler and activist.
+She is the founder of non-profit Wrestle Like a Girl.

 Early life and education

 Roberts was the first in her family to graduate from high school.
 She went on to receive a Bachelor of Arts in Psychology from the University of Colorado, Colorado Springs, as well as a Master of Arts in Sport and Performance Psychology from the University of the Rockies.

 Military service

 Roberts joined the Army in 2009, and served with the 320th Psychological Operations Company.
 Roberts volunteered for a deployment to Afghanistan, and later joined the U.S. Army World Class Athlete Program.

 Wrestling

 Roberts' wrestling career began in eighth grade, when she was given a choice between juvenile detention and an after-school activity.
 She earned her first gold medal at the Keystone Open in 1999, the same year she first placed in both U.S. National and World team trials.
 Roberts ultimately became a two-time World bronze medal winner and three-time U.S. National Champion.